The application period for the 2022 DCERF awards is currently open from Sept. 1 - Dec. 1. Winners will be notified by mid-February 2022.

 DCERF recipients are expected to do the following:

 - Recipients must have technological capabilities to attend the Annual Meeting virtually for the duration of the meeting.

 - Recipients are not required to submit an abstract or present at the Annual Meeting.

 - Recipients are expected to participate in all invited events, including the welcome and closing program calls and select virtual events.

 - Recipients are required to submit a letter of thanks and a brief report of their experience to the ARVO Foundation that can be shared with award funders.

 DCERF recipients are eligible to have the following costs covered up to the maximum award amount:

-- Technology Stipend: Recipients who require additional technology support will receive a stipend to ensure recipient can attend the Annual Meeting virtually.
+- Technology Stipend: For virtual attendance, recipients who require additional technology support will receive a stipend to ensure recipient can attend the Annual Meeting virtually